-- a. the value of the Indian assets exceeds INR 100 million; and - b. the Indian assets represent at least 50% of the value of all the assets owned by the non-resident company.
+- a) the value of the Indian assets exceeds INR 100 million; and - b) the Indian assets represent at least 50% of the value of all the assets owned by the non-resident company.

 To provide some comfort to investors, the Finance Minister in the 2014-15 budget had clarified that all cases arising from the indirect transfer rule would hence forth be scrutinized by a high level Government body.
-Budget 2017 had built on this platform and exempted investors (direct / indirect) in Category I (sovereign funds) and Category II (broad-based funds) FPIs from the application of the indirect transfer tax provisions.
-Recently, on September 23, 2019, the SEBI notified the SEBI (Foreign Portfolio Investors) Regulations, 2019 in supersession of the SEBI (Foreign Portfolio Investors) Regulations, 2014.
+Finance Act of 2017 had built on this platform and exempted investors (direct / indirect) in Category I (sovereign funds) and Category II (broad-based funds) FPIs from the application of the indirect transfer tax provisions.13 On September 23, 2019, the SEBI notified the SEBI (Foreign Portfolio Investors) Regulations, 2019 in supersession of the SEBI (Foreign Portfolio Investors) Regulations, 2014.
 Amongst other things, the new FPI regulations has replaced three categories with two where some entities from category III have been moved to Category II.
-The question arises as to whether indirect transfer exemption provided to Category I and II will continue to apply for the new Category I and II under the new FPI regulations.
-Requisite clarification from the tax authorities in this regard is awaited.
+Consequently, the Finance Act of 2020 modified the Second Proviso to Explanation 5 of Section 9(1)(i) to state that the exemption from the indirect transfer provisions continued to apply to those FPIs registered as Category I and II FPIs prior to the appeal SEBI(FPI) Regulations 2014; and introduced a Third Proviso to offer the same exemption to Category I FPIs registered under the new SEBI(FPI) Regulations2019.

 Further, the CBDT has clarified that indirect transfer tax provisions would not apply in respect of gains arising to a non-resident on account of redemption or buyback of shares or interest held indirectly in specified funds if (i) such income accrues from or in consequence of transfer of shares or securities held in India by the specified funds and (ii) such income is chargeable to tax in India.
-The CBDT further provided that this benefit would be applicable only in cases where the redemption or buyback proceeds arising to the non-resident does not exceed the prorata share of the non-resident in the total consideration realized from the transfer of shares or securities in India.
-Further, non-residents investing directly into the specified funds continue to be taxed as per the ITA.81
+The CBDT further provided that this benefit would be applicable only in cases where the redemption or buyback proceeds arising to the non-resident does not exceed the pro-rata share of the non-resident in the total consideration realized from the transfer of shares or securities in India.
+Further, non-residents investing directly into the specified funds continue to be taxed as per the ITA.14

-D. Interests, Royalties & Fees for Technical Services
+Interests, Royalties & Fees for Technical Services